Ro706/project_policy/README.md

 *   **Interactive Chatbot:** After a summary is generated, its content is used as the context for a session-specific chatbot.
 Users can ask questions about the summary, allowing them to clarify points without re-reading the original document.
 This is a premium feature.
 *   **Multi-Language Support:** Summaries can be translated into over 10 different languages using the Google Translate API.
 Translations for languages other than English and Hindi are a premium feature.
 *   **Text-to-Speech (TTS):** Generated summaries can be converted into audio and played back in the browser.
 This feature is powered by a dedicated Python microservice and is available only to subscribed users.

+*   **Dynamic Flowchart Generation:** Based on the uploaded policy document, the system automatically generates a visual flow diagram using Mermaid.js.
+This diagram provides a clear, structural overview of the policy's processes or logic.
+Users can interact with the diagram by zooming in/out and scrolling to explore details.
+The flowchart is also seamlessly integrated into the PDF download, ensuring that the visual representation is preserved in the exported document.
 *   **Subscription Model:** The application uses a freemium model.
 Basic summarization (up to 700 words in English or Hindi) is free.
 Premium features are unlocked with a monthly or yearly subscription, handled securely via Razorpay.
     *   **Premium Features Include:**
         *   Longer summaries (1000+ words).